Good to know

 Arriving by plane

-Expect a moderate spring climate in May with sunny as well as rainy days and temperature up to 18°C.
+Expect a moderate spring climate in April with mainly sunny days and temperature about 15°C.

-The official British currency is British Pound.
+The official currency is Zloty.
 Exchange of foreign currency is available at the airports, train stations, at most hotels, banks and exchange offices.
+Payment with credit card is common.

 The Organizers cannot accept liability for injuries or losses of whatever nature incurred by participants, nor for loss of or damage to their luggage and/or personal belongings.